Bungee or Spring Rebounder – What is the Difference?

 When comparing bungee and spring rebounders, several vital factors might affect your choice:

-Bungee
+Bungee Rebounders

-Spring Rebounders
+Spring Trampolines

 Smooth, Quiet Bounce: Bungee rebounders use elastic cords instead of metal springs, offering a smoother, quieter bounce.
 This is ideal for indoor use, especially in shared living spaces where noise could be a concern.